ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: pulse_bias_current_level

     Specifies the pulse bias current level, in amps, that the device attempts to generate on the specified channel(s) during the off phase of a pulse.
-    This attribute is applicable only if the NIDCPOWER_ATTR_OUTPUT_FUNCTION attribute is set to NIDCPOWER_VAL_PULSE_CURRENT.
+    This property is applicable only if the :py:data:`nidcpower.Session.output_function` property is set to :py:data:`~nidcpower.OutputFunction.PULSE_CURRENT`.
-    Valid Values: The valid values for this attribute are defined by the values you specify for the NIDCPOWER_ATTR_PULSE_CURRENT_LEVEL_RANGE attribute.
+    Valid Values: The valid values for this property are defined by the values you specify for the :py:data:`nidcpower.Session.pulse_current_level_range` property.

-    .. note:: This attribute is not supported by all devices.
-Refer to Supported Attributes by Device for information about supported devices.
+    .. note:: This property is not supported by all devices.
+Refer to Supported Properties by Device for information about supported devices.

     .. tip:: This property can use repeated capabilities (usually channels).
 If set or get directly on the